In The Winter Dark by Tim Winton… A lesser-known novella from the bestselling author of Cloudstreet.

 About the Author, Tim Winton

 Tim Winton was born in Perth, Western Australia, but moved at a young age to the small country town of Albany.
 While a student at Curtin University of Technology, Winton wrote his first novel, An Open Swimmer.
 It went on to win The Australian/Vogel Literary Award in 1981, and launched his writing career.
 In fact, he wrote “the best part of three books while at university”.
 His second book, Shallows, won the Miles Franklin Award in 1984.
+In The Winter Dark was published in 1988.
 It wasn’t until Cloudstreet was published in 1991, however, that his career and economic future were cemented.